kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 <br>

 > The following Design Process I developed in collaboration with the Product Manager at Mika Health.
+The app was focused on providing information and support to cancer patients throughout their patient journey.
 >
 >I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.
 >